linkeddatacenter/kees/README.md

 The sequence of windows, known as the **KEES cycle**, constitutes a continuous integration workflow.
 It starts upon a triggered change in learned facts and ends in a fully populated knowledge base ready for application use.
 The KESS cycle windows are:

 1. **Boot Window (Startup Phase):** This initializes an empty knowledge graph and triggers the KEES data processing when an event indicates the availability of new information.
-2. **Learning Window (Population):** In this phase, the knowledge graph is populated with learning facts.
+2. **Learning Window (Population):** In this phase, the knowledge graph is populated with known facts (usually extracted from the linked data lake).
-3. **Reasoning Sub-Cycle Window (Inference):** This phase involves the incremental materialization of inferences about facts within the knowledge graph.
+3. **Reasoning Window (Inference):** This phase involves the production materialization of inferences about facts within the knowledge graph.
-4. **Enriching Window (Fact Enhancement):** Here, the agent discovers and ingests enriched facts, enhancing the existing data.
+4. **Enriching Window (Fact Enhancement):** Here, the agents discover new 3rd-party facts, enriching the known data data.
-5. **Publishing Sub-Cycle Window (Optimization and Publication):** This phase involves the incremental materialization of data mappings, data cleansing, and semantic conflicts resolution.
+5. **Publishing Window (Optimization and Publication):** This phase involves data cleansing, and semantic conflicts resolution, versioning, and application ontology mappings
-6. **Versioning Window (Snapshot and Versioning):** The stable knowledge graph is snapshot, creating a version for reference.

-Steps 2, 3, and 4 can be iterated as needed for the processing of KEES data within the knowledge graph.
+Steps 1-4 can be iterated as needed for the processing of KEES data within the knowledge graph.

 ![KEES cycle](v1/images/cycle.png)

 ### KEES convergence
  The duration between the detection of new data and the creation of a new stable version of the knowledge graph is termed *Knowledge Graph Convergence time* or just *convergence*.
-It's important to note that the *convergence*  is always > 0, defining the duration for the entire KEES data processing, which can be conceptualized as a big ETL (Extract, Transform, Load) process.
+It's important to note that the *convergence*  is always > 0, defining the duration for the entire KEES data processing, which can be conceptualized as a big ETL (Extract, Transform, Load) process that produces an eventually consistent mirror of all the data needed by an application.

 ## KEES implementations